Miniature Landscapes

 Miniature landscapes, fairy gardens, miniature railways and villages fascinate and amuse kids of all ages – the builders, as well as spectators.
 What is it about tiny railways with bridges, vehicle crossings, buildings and villages that enthralls us so?

-Building miniature landscapes can become an obsession, and finding the tiny plants to fill the minuscule scenes an equally absorbing passion.
+Building miniature gardens can become an obsession, and finding the tiny plants to fill the minuscule scenes an equally absorbing passion.

 I’ve listed a few of the most popular for planting in your miniature scene here, based on their small size and ease of establishment and care.